- What do I need to bring? Open or Close

 - Can I drink water during class?Open or Close

-Yes.
-However, we recommend you come to class hydrated rather than guzzling when you get here.
-Try to drink 2-3 litres of water a day and make drinking water part of your daily regime.
-You’ll get your first water break about 15 minutes into class after the warm up.
-After that take little sips of water between postures if necessary.
+Yes of course.
+However, we recommend you come to class hydrated rather than guzzling when you get here as that will just leave you needing the loo.
+Try to drink 2-3 litres of water a day and make drinking water part of your daily regime and a healthy lifestyle.
+We will cue water breaks during class.
+Try to take water on in little sips between postures if necessary.
 Fill your belly full of water and you’ll end up feeling sick.

 - I've never done yoga before.
 Can I still come?Open or Close

 Of course!
 We cater for all levels, total novice included!
-If you’re a real newbie, start with our Sweat Hot, Flex or Stretch & Flex classes (all suitable for beginners) and check out our First Timers section before you sign up.
+Check out our First Timers section for all the info you need.